Safety-aware Goal-oriented Semantic Sensing, Communication, and Control for Robotics: Challenges Future Research Directions

-\textbf{S4.2: \textit{Semantic-based Task Offloading.}} Offloading sensor data processing from edge to cloud can reduce computational delays, but existing methods rely solely on bit-level metrics, ignoring semantic representations.
-This may lead to inefficient offloading, such as processing non-critical images (e.g., static robots) while delaying critical ones (e.g., robots near obstacles), increasing collision risk.
-Thus, a semantic-aware offloading approach could be proposed to offload sensor data processing based on its importance to safety and effectiveness.
+\textbf{{D4.2}: \textit{Semantic-based Task Offloading.}} Offloading sensor data processing from edge to cloud can reduce computational delays, but existing methods rely solely on bit-level metrics, ignoring semantic representations.
+This may lead to inefficient offloading, such as processing non-critical images (e.g., static robots) while delaying critical ones (e.g., robots near obstacles), increasing collision risk. {Thus, one direction is to design a semantic-aware offloading approach that offloads sensor data processing based on its importance to safety and effectiveness.}

 \textbf{C5: \textit{Sensor Data Synchronization.}} The edge server receives multi-modal data from heterogeneous sensors with different sampling rates, often leading to asynchronous arrivals and misaligned sensor fusion.
 For instance, misalignment between tactile signals and point-cloud data during grasping can yield inaccurate deformation estimates, leading to unsafe forces and reduced MPPH.
 This requires a synchronization method that aligns incoming data according to its temporal resolutions.